popgenmethods/smcpp/README.rst

 Installation instructions
 =========================

 Installer binaries are available from the `releases page`_.
 Download the installer for your platform and then run it using ``bash``.
 The script will walk you through the installation process.
-Be sure to ``source /path/to/smcpp/bin/activate`` before running ``/path/to/smcpp/bin/smc++`` in order to prevent conflicts with your existing Python installation.
+You may need to ``source /path/to/smcpp/bin/activate`` before running ``/path/to/smcpp/bin/smc++`` in order to prevent conflicts with your existing Python installation.

 The installers are based on the Anaconda_ scientific Python distribution.
 If Anaconda already exists on your machine, a more efficient way to